Creating reusable resources

 Style and control template resources can be selected from the Assets panel and then drawn on the artboard, just like system controls.
 For more information about the controls in the Assets panel, see Choosing and using interactive controls.

 Resources can be created at various levels or scopes in your application.
 The scope where a resource is defined determines where it is available in your application.
 You can define resources at the following scopes:

 An object-level resource can only be applied to the object that was used to create the resource, or to its child objects.

 A document-level resource is defined in the document where it was created and can only be applied to objects in the same document.

 An application-level resource is defined in the App.xaml file and can be applied anywhere within your application.

 A dictionary-level resource is defined in a separate file called a resource dictionary.
 Resources in a resource dictionary can be applied anywhere within your application because resource dictionaries are linked to your project in the App.xaml file.
 An additional benefit of using resource dictionaries is that you can package a set of resources into a resource dictionary file and reuse the entire file in another application.

-Blend comes with a resource dictionary that contains a set of style and template resources for common system controls in Windows Presentation Foundation (WPF) projects.
-For more information, see Styling a control that supports templates.
-For specific examples, see Styling tips for WPF Simple Styles.
+Expression Blend comes with a resource dictionary that contains a set of style and template resources for common system controls in Windows Presentation Foundation (WPF) projects.
+For more information, see Styling tips for WPF Simple Styles.
+For specific examples, see the topics listed under Try it! in Styling tips for WPF Simple Styles.

 Existing resources can be moved between different scopes by dragging them between locations in the Resources panel.
 Additionally, you can access an existing resource for editing from the Resources panel.